 The northern side of the old hotel served as the Tea Tree Gully Post Office from 1879 to 1963; first under the state postal service, then after federation with the Federal Posts and Telegraphs service.
 It also served as residence for the postal officer.

 The southern side of the building served as the residence of the head teacher of the Tea Tree Gully Public School from 1875 to 1934.
 In the 1890s the number of pupils in the school overflowed the single schoolroom nearby, and the assembly room was pressed into service.
 The restriction on other public use of the meeting room resulted in the erection of the Institute Hall in 1896.

 After the Headmaster vacated the premises, the State Government leased the southern side of the building as a private residence to the Hughes Family during the 1930-1950s.

 From 1963–1965 the building was used as a library and office accommodation for the Tea Tree Gully Council.
 After that, the building was derelict for some time and destined for demolition.

-At the request of concerned local citizens, the site was bequeathed to the National Trust in 1967, when its development as a heritage museum began - initially known as the Old Highercombe Hotel Folk Museum and later, the Old Highercombe Hotel Museum.
+At the request of concerned local citizens, the site was bequeathed to the National Trust of South Australia (NTSA) in 1967.
+Volunteers forming the NTSA Tea Tree Gully Branch began development as a heritage museum with donation of contents from local residents.
+It was initially known as the Old Highercombe Hotel Folk Museum and later, the Old Highercombe Hotel Museum.

 In 2012 the Museum achieved ACCREDITATION in History SA's Community Museums Program - meeting a level of excellence against the National Standards for Australian Museums and Galleries.
-It gained re-accreditation in 2018 by the (now) History Trust of SA.
+It gained re-accreditation in 2018 in the (now) Museums and Collections (MaC) program of the History Trust of SA.

 After several years of extensive expansion of displays on site beyond the original hotel building, in 2015 the facility was re-born as the Tea Tree Gully Heritage Museum.